cleaning up the mess: how to approach KYC remediation

 Registries and data vendors can only provide you with so much.
 The news can give you an extra level of assurance and provide triggers for KYC remediation.
 Fresh new information comes to light across the globe online and in print every day.
 But who has time to screen every news item — and how often can you do it?
 If one of your customers becomes politically exposed, you need to be in the know and you need to update their KYC accordingly.
 Technology that searches for adverse news items flags risks relating to your customers without eating into your operating costs.

 KYC remediation is not a set-and-forget process.
 You’ll need to continually review your policies to ensure best practice and regulatory compliance.
 Your customer profiles are also living ‘documents’.
-You need to proactively maintain these for the full lifetime of your relationship.
-Robotic Process Automation (RPA) can help you with your ad hoc and continuous KYC remediation processes.
+You need to proactively maintain these for the full lifetime of your relationship. intelligent process automation (IPA) can help you with your ad hoc and continuous KYC remediation processes.